 We are always on the lookout for the cheapest way of doing things, and “necessity is the mother of invention!”
 In the early days our coldframes were made from our old secondary double glazing, and we use old ladies tights as fruit tree ties.

-Scrounged woodchip and old newspapers serve as biodegradable mulch for our trees, and at our harvest celebrations we sit on straw bales, supplied by our neighbours at Lux Farm, which are then reused as potato clamp insualtion and finally as a mulch to be dug into the soil by the pigs.
+Scrounged woodchip and old newspapers serve as biodegradable mulch for our trees, and at our harvest celebrations we sit on locally sourced straw bales which are then reused as potato clamp insualtion and finally as a mulch to be dug into the soil by the pigs.